Xcode Space Clean-Up

 To see the commands, look at this link:

-You can also run this by following the instructions on the Build Select page, but choose option 2 in Utilities.
+You can also run this by following the instructions on the Build Select page, but choose Utilities and then Xcode Cleanup.

 Need Even More Space?